Give Baby Up for Adoption in Massachusetts

 If you’re pregnant and thinking about giving baby up for adoption in Massachusetts, you may be feeling overwhelmed facing such a major decision.
 But you don’t have to go through the adoption process on your own.

-The first step you should take is to learn more about all of your pregnancy options in Massachusetts, including:
+The first step you should take is to learn more about all of your pregnancy options, including adoption in Massachusetts:

 While American Adoptions specializes in supporting and educating women who are placing a baby for adoption in Massachusetts, adoption isn’t the right option for every pregnant woman.
 Whatever you decide, we’ll be here to provide 24/7 support and information without judgment.